 We recommend this monitor if you are not very serious about professional image and video editing, as this monitor does not provide uniformity compensation, although the uniformity level of the screen does not feel bad in any way.

 Screen Size: 27 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 163 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Aspect ratio: 16:9 | Ports: 1 x Display Port, 2 x HDMI, 1 x 3.5mm Audio Jack, 2 x USB 3.0 Type-A, 1 x USB 3.1 Type-C | HDR: N/A | Static Contrast Ratio: N/A | Colors: 1.07 Billion | Color Space Support: 99% sRGB | Brightness: 350 cd / mm² (Peak) | Response Time: 5 ms | Adaptive-Sync: AMD FreeSync

 The monitor provides a 27-inch 2160p IPS panel with a PPI of 163, which leads to very sharp images.
-Unfortunately, this monitor does not support other color spaces than the sRGB color space, which is why if your workspace is out of the sRGB color space then this monitor should not be on your list, although the response time of 5ms and AMD FreeSync lets this monitor be used as a gaming monitor.
+Unfortunately, this monitor does not support other colour spaces than the sRGB colour space, which is why if your workspace is out of the sRGB colour space then this monitor should not be on your list, although the response time of 5ms and AMD FreeSync lets this monitor be used as a gaming monitor.
 There are no built-in speakers in this monitor, which was expected from a monitor at such a cheap price.